Likelihood-free inference with emulator networks: Image example

 \subsection{Evaluation}

-We evaluate different acquisition methods by keeping track of the log-likelihood of a test set consisting of 100 parameters-image pairs over the course of acquisitions (starting from an initial sample of size $t_0=30$).
-In addition, we provide posterior predictive checks for an amortized emulator after acquiring $t=1000$ samples.
+We evaluate different acquisition methods by keeping track of the log-likelihood of a test set consisting of 5000 parameters-image pairs over the course of acquisitions (starting from an initial sample of size $N_{\text{initial}}=50$).